theowright2017/word-review-coding-challenge/word-review/README.md

-To run, please clone the repo and run: npm install - to install required dependencies npm start   - to run project in your local server
+To run, please clone the repo and run: npm install - to install required dependencies;
+  npm start   - to run project in your local server;1